- Katherine Johnson was an American mathematician born in 1918.

 Katherine Johnson Published Works and Books

 In September of 1960, Katherine Johnson was the first woman to co-author a scientific paper at NASA.
 She co-authored 26 scientific papers in total during her time there.
 For example, one paper was on the trajectory of Alan Shepard, the first American in space.
-Another was to verify the computer’s numbers for John Glenn’s orbit around the earth.
+Another paper was written to verify the computer’s numbers for John Glenn’s orbit around the earth.

 Katherine Johnson released a memoir of her life.
 It was co-authored by two of her daughters, and it was released a year after Katherine Johnson’s death.